 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Reflects 3 years and 1 month of technical progress since the GM5 launch.

-Arguments in favor of the Panasonic Lumix DMC-GM5:
+Reasons to prefer the Panasonic Lumix DMC-GM5:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.